RINGLING — Fans at Rick Gandy Field witnessed a classic matchup between two of southern Oklahoma's premier football programs Friday night.

 Offense started to dominate following the break with both squads scoring on three of their five second-half possessions.

 Summers scored on a 40-yard run on Davis' first try following intermission for a 20-6 lead.
 On their first second-half possession, the Blue Devils methodically marched 64 yards and pulled to within a touchdown when Flint Wilson ran it in from a yard out.

 "You know when you go up against a football team that is coached by a Gandy you will have your hands full," Davis coach Jody Weber said.
 "You can't get away with any mistakes.
 This was a good hard-fought win for our team, because Ringling has all the weapons you need.
 They have an excellent quarterback, good running backs and a solid offensive and defensive line.

 "We were up against one of the best football programs in Oklahoma, and I am proud of the way we met the challenge.
 If you like real hard-nosed football, this was the place to be tonight."

 On the first play of the fourth, Wolves fullback Braden Ruth bulled through the Ringling line and ran almost untouched 39 yards for a score.
 And with 3:47 left, Wilson scored again for Ringling, this time on a 5-yard run up the middle.

-Page 2 of 2 - The Blue Devils could not get the stop they needed down the stretch.
+The Blue Devils could not get the stop they needed down the stretch.
 Hunter Karlik broke free and sped 40 yards for a touchdown to give Davis a 34-21 lead with 2:24 remaining.